Kooks or pesos?

 As most regular Cuban workers are paid in pesos, many restaurants, food outlets, coffee shops and more price their wares in the local currency.
 We also used local trains a couple of times, paying the standard local rate.
 And prices are amazingly cheap!

-Here are just a few examples we discovered (NOTE: 1 peso is worth about 4 US cents / 3 UK pence):
+Here are just a few examples we discovered - bear in mind 1 peso is worth about 4 US cents or 3 pence.:

 - A freshly brewed cup of Cuban espresso - 1.20 pesos